WilsonLe/website/public/notes/chapter-3-4.md

 # Process

-Chapter 4 discusses process, one of the most fundamental abstractions taht the OS provides to users.
-Informally, process is a running program.
+Chapter 4 discusses process, one of the most fundamental abstractions that the OS provides to users.
+Informally, the process is a running program.
 Program is basically instructions stored as bytes in hard disks, waiting to be executed.
+There can be multiple processes running a single program, but not vice versa.

 A computer will run a large number of programs - processes - at the same time.
 This is achieved by virtualizing the CPU: running Process 1, stopping Process 1, running Process 2, and so on, the OS can make it seems like virtual CPUs exist when in fact there are only a few physical CPUs.

 One basic technique known as **time sharing** allows user to concurrently run programs as many times as the user wants.
 The potential cost is performance, as each process will run more slwwly if the CPU's must be shared.
 To implementment CPU virtualization, OS need low-level machinery (mechanism) and high-level intelligence (policies).

 ## Abstraction: The Process

 The abstraction provided by the OS of a running program is something we will call a **process**.
 Machine state is what a program can read or update when it is running, which might include: memory, registers, persistent storage devices.

+A thread is a light weight process.
+A process can spawn in multiple threads.
+While processes has independent address space, threads share the same address space.

 ## Process API